Ghostwire: Tokyo: Reception

 Ghostwire: Tokyo received "generally favorable" reviews from critics, according to review aggregator Metacritic.

 Reviewers linked the lack of polish and antiquated nature of the game's action elements to a "different era of action game design", while others, though reviewing the title positively, acknowledged the narrow target audience due to said elements.

 Combat was criticized for lacking depth through its lack of combos, rudimentary skill tree, and slow and imprecise movement, but was praised for its engaging presentation, kinetic feel, and its use of the DualSense controller.
 Movement was also criticized for being slow and imprecise during combat.
 Several review outlets felt that the Ghostwire: Tokyo's premise was largely compelling, and that its story and characters were tightly written, but that none of these elements were fully realized.

 Many outlets also claimed that the game felt particularly uninspired and repetitive after a while, and that it failed to do anything new or interesting with its premise in terms of gameplay.
 They also felt that the game's structure of cleansing gates was largely repetitive and criticized the underutilized potential of the linearly designed open world.
 The visual style and theming, atmosphere, dense design, and compact scale of the world was largely praised.

 Some commended side quests for their weirder tones, engaging design, and short length, while others criticized them for being unmemorable and repetitive.
 Enemies were heavily praised for their haunting designs, but were criticized for the lack of variety and unchallenging design.
 Bosses in particular were deemed underwhelming in nature.

 Prior to release, a number of outlets noted technical issues with the PC version of the game, citing stuttering as an issue.

 The PlayStation 5 version of Ghostwire: Tokyo was the sixth bestselling retail game during its first week on sale in Japan, with 10,144 physical copies being sold.

-Ghostwire: Tokyo received Awards for Excellence in Japan Game Awards 2022.
+The game won the Award for Excellence at the 2022 Japan Game Awards.
+The game has reached 4 million players by May 2023.
+And reached 6 million players by September 2023.

+Future

+A sequel to Ghostwire: Tokyo was mentioned in Bethesda's internal roadmap as scheduled for the 2024 fiscal year period ending March 2025.
+Tango Gameworks was closed by Microsoft as part of a significant restructure of Bethesda's operations in May 2024, leaving the game's future uncertain.
+While Tango Gameworks would be acquired, following its closure, in August of 2024 by South Korean firm Krafton Inc., the sale did not include the rights to Ghostwire: Tokyo, which are still held by Bethesda and Microsoft.